tech-g2k/adcpp/README.md

+# Below is the original text of the readme file that I cloned the source code from:

 # DentistSmile - Jekyll Theme

 A single page Jekyll theme for dental clinics.
 It's easily customizable and responsive.
 It comes with svg icons, google map and a working contact form.
 Docs can be found [here](http://obaez.com/dentistsmile-docs/).